Biblical symbolism of the colour black in dreams, what that means in practice, with real dream examples.

 We will dive into the mystery of its symbolism in positive and negative contexts, with some real dream examples too!

-Positive meaning: Mystery
+Positive meaning of black: Mystery

 Most commonly, when the context is positive, the colour black in dreams represents mystery, in the biblical sense of the word.
 This is how God most often uses it in my dreams – and I love it!